Joy Is My Devotion

 Its in-explainable how overwhelming it gets among many other things.
 Truth is, were all looking forward to the new year and we get over Christmas by the time that Christmas is even here.

-THEN, by the time it’s all over and done with i become laser focused on getting caught back up and searching for the “next best thing”.
 The end of the year was meant to be full of joy, but truth is that it’s at this time when we become absolutely depleted in all aspects.

 At least I’ll admit, I do.